Towing RightsPosted on Oct 20, 2021 in Education

-KNOW YOUR RIGHTS WHEN YOUR CAR IS TOWED
+KNOW YOUR RIGHTS WHEN YOUR VEHICLE IS TOWED

 HOW WAS I SUPPOSED TO KNOW I COULD NOT PARK THERE?

-Before a car can be towed from private property a notice must be placed in a location and be of such size that it is clearly visible to any driver approaching any individually marked or unmarked parking space or at the entrance of a parking lot that consists of restricted parking spaces.
+Before a car can be towed from private property a notice must be placed in a location and be in not less than two-inch high, light reflective letters on a contrasting background that it is clearly visible to any driver approaching any individually marked or unmarked parking space or at the entrance of a parking lot that consists of restricted parking spaces.
 The notice must state:

 - That parking on the property without authorization is prohibited;